-For our nation’s first responders to protect us, they must be able to handle the physical demands of their jobs while minimizing the risk of injury to themselves and those whose lives they are trying to save.
-On April 10-12, some of the country’s leading experts in this field will gather at the M Resort and Spa in Las Vegas for the annual Tactical Strength and Conditioning Conference (TSAC) – where they will share cutting edge training information and engage in hands-on sessions with hundreds of first responder trainers from across the country.
+SAN DIEGO - For our nation’s first responders to protect us, they must be able to handle the physical demands of their jobs while minimizing the risk of injury to themselves and those whose lives they are trying to save.
+On April 15-17, some of the country’s leading experts in this field will gather in at the San Diego Marriott Mission Valley for the annual Tactical Strength and Conditioning Conference (TSAC) – where they will share cutting edge training information and engage in hands-on sessions with hundreds of first responder trainers from across the country.

-Hosted by the National Strength and Conditioning Association (www.nsca.com), the worldwide authority on strength and conditioning, this comprehensive conference encompasses all aspects of tactical strength and conditioning including injury prevention, testing and evaluation, nutrition and load carriage.
+Sponsored by the National Strength and Conditioning Association (NSCA) (www.nsca.com) the worldwide authority on strength and conditioning, this comprehensive conference encompasses all aspects of tactical strength and conditioning including injury prevention, testing and evaluation, nutrition and load carriage.

 Among the valuable sessions available during this Conference are:

-The NSCA’s TSAC Conference will be held April 10-12, 2012 at the M Resort and Spa in Las Vegas.
-For a complete list of presentations and additional information about the nonstop activities to be held during this event, visit http://www.nsca-lift.org/TSAC2012/
+The NSCA’s TSAC Conference will be held April 15-17, 2014 at the San Diego Marriott Mission Valley.
+For a complete list of presentations and additional information about the nonstop activities to be held during this event, visit http://www.nsca.com/Events/Conferences/TSAC-Conference-2014/.